- Carmoola

 There are ways to minimise your car’s depreciation.
 Make sure that it's maintained and serviced regularly.
 If there’s any damage, have it fixed sooner rather than later.
 If you can, keep your mileage to a minimum.
 You may also choose to buy a nearly-new second-hand car to avoid fast depreciation.
 Don’t forget to do your research on the car’s value before you buy it.
 And when you’re choosing a car, try to avoid unpopular colours.

 If you feel that you’d rather not deal with all this issue of car depreciation, there’s a solution for that.
 You can always lease a car rather than buy one.
 You don’t have to worry about all the devaluation.
 And when your lease contract ends after a couple of years, you can get a newer car.
-It really depends on you.
-Hopefully, this article helped you in understanding more about car depreciation. 👍
+It really depends on your specific circumstances 👍